eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ##### Qualifications

-This information is not related to eligibility and should be under [Qualifications](../requirements#qualifications).
+This information is not related to eligibility.
+Instead, put this information under [Qualifications](../requirements#qualifications).

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Prerequisite  | Description |